 Cedar Point does offer a large picnic area just outside the front gate.
 Pack a cooler, leave it in your car, and take a break sometime during your visit to go out and eat.
 You will save tons of money with this one tip alone.
 The one con is that packing your own lunch requires walking back out of the park, retrieving your cooler from your car, walking to the picnic area, returning your cooler after you are done, and then re-entering the park.
 That can take up precious ride time depending on where you parked.

-Another way to make this more efficient is to plan your day so you end up towards the front of the park around the time you want to eat.
+Another way to make this more efficient is to plan your day, so you end up towards the front of the park around the time you want to eat.
 You could also send one lucky adult (Me) out to the car early to retrieve the cooler and meet everyone in the picnic area.

 Purchase a Parking Pass Online

-Stay at a Resort on Property
+Stay at a Cedar Point Resort on Property

-Free parking for the length of your stay
+- Free parking for the length of your stay

-Easy access to the park entrance
+- Easy access to the park entrance

-Early entry into Cedar Point (1 hour early)
+- Early entry into Cedar Point (1 hour early)

-Free admission to Cedar Point Shores, Cedar Point’s waterpark (plus 30-minute early entry)
+- Free admission to Cedar Point Shores, Cedar Point’s waterpark (plus 30-minute early entry)

-Discounted Cedar Point tickets
+- Discounted Cedar Point tickets

-Buy a Souvenir Bottle or Drink Wristband
+Buy a Cedar Point Souvenir Bottle or Drink Wristband

-Spend your Time Wisely
+Spend Your Time Wisely at Cedar Point

 Although this tip doesn’t save you any money, it will maximize your time while at Cedar Point.
 Most people come to the park with no plan.
 Some people plan out every second of their day.
 I fall somewhere in the middle on the subject.
 For the money you are spending, you want to make the most of your trip, but you also want to enjoy yourself without pressure to fit everything in and stick to a schedule.